andrejkoller/portfolio-webpage/README.md

 </div>
 <div align="left">
   <p>
-    Built this website with Angular .<br>
+    Built this website with Angular.<br>
     With this I became more familiar with Grid<br> and Angular Animations.<br>
   </p>